New Starters in EYFS

 Early years is an essential part of a child's education and we work hard to give your child the best possible start to school life.
 It will be a pleasure to welcome your child into our setting and we are confident that will thrive in our nurturing school community.

 Hello, my name is Lisa Witchell, I’m the other half of the Reception Team, working Wednesday-Friday.
 I've been teaching now for 19 years, with my degree specialism being in Early Years.
 I have been at Crudwell now for 13 of those and during this time I have been a class teacher, mostly spending my time with the younger children between Reception and Year 3, plus as a specialist PE teacher covering all year groups.

-I'm looking forward to coming back into the Early Years classroom and to teach alongside Mrs Taylor, where I'm sure your child(ren) will very much love their new school and classroom, as much as we all do.
+I'm looking forward to coming back into the Early Years classroom and to teach alongside Mrs Owen, where I'm sure your child(ren) will very much love their new school and classroom, as much as we all do.